aurovilleresearchplatform/aurovilleresearchplatform.github.io/about.md

 Here are some key resources for you to consult in considering undertaking research in Auroville:

-- Our Guide for Researchers can be consulted here.
+- Our Guide for Researchers can be consulted [here](https://google.com).

-- A growing database of research needs within Auroville is currently in progress, available for you to consult at http://auroville-learning.net/what-you-can-do/research/.
+- A growing database of research needs within Auroville is currently in progress, available for you to consult [here](http://auroville-learning.net/what-you-can-do/research/).

-- A database of research already undertaken on and in Auroville is available for you to consult at: http://research.auroville.org.
+- A database of research already undertaken on and in Auroville is available for you to consult on [AuroRepo](https://aurorepo.in).

-Support and Services Offered
+### Support and Services Offered

-Research
+**Research**

 We offer various resources to ensure that your research is original, relevant and of some utility for Auroville; that it can be executed with a strong understanding of the Auroville context, depending on your need.
 For example, we can provide you with: